kwalczak80/Speedy-cars/README.md

 - Ability to add a new car for sale
 - To allow a user to read testimonials about the Speedy Cars

-The primary goal of the website from a site user’s perspective is as follows:
+The primary goal of the website, from a site user’s perspective, is as follows:

 - To view the car’s stock
-- To view details about car along with description and price
+- To view details about the car along with a description and price
 - To be able to easily find a car they are looking for
 - To book a test drive
 - To make an inquiry about the car